trenttorkelson/Redox-Data-Model-Builder/README.md

 # Redox-Data-Model-Builder
 A JSON schema to .Net Class library converter for Redox Data Model

+This library can be configured to download the latest Redox schema ZIP file from redoxengine.com, unzip it, and use the .json schema files to create a complete or partial .Net Class Library for use in Redox API integrations.

 The solution contains 2 projects, RedoxDataModelBuilder (Class Library DLL) and RedoxBuild (Wrapper Console Application).
 You can:
   1. Build your own wrapper UI around the RedoxDataModelBuilder.dll library.
   2. Use the included wrapper to automate your build process.

 After the file is generated, simply include it in your project in references and use the namespace you built the dll/cs file with!
 Simple as that.

 The RedoxBuild Application supports command-line usage: